Army Cadet Force: Uniform

 Some counties may charge a small deposit for uniform that is refundable on its return.
 All CFAVs must have "ACF" visible at all times on their uniform and cadets wear rank slides titled "CADET".
-Boots must be purchased by the cadet or their parents if not supplied.
+Boots must be purchased by the cadet or their parents, they are typically not supplied.

-The ACF has its own stable belt which can be worn by cadets and instructors, but they can also wear the stable belt of their affiliated regiment/corps.
-Stable belts can be worn by cadets of any rank but many counties impose local requirements such as star level or rank.
-They may be issued at the expense of the detachment or company but are usually a private purchase item.

 Tactical Recognition Flashes are not to be worn by Cadet Force Adult Volunteers (CFAVs) or cadets irrespective of any affiliation to a Corps or Regiment.
 Cadets and CFAVs do wear county and contingent flashes of the Army Cadet Force.

 Mayor's Cadet

 Some mayors appoint a member of the cadet forces to the role of Mayor's Cadet.
 The cadet may wear a special badge or carry a pace stick to indicate their role.

 Lord Lieutenant's Cadet

 Cadets can be appointed to this role and are then entitled to wear the Lord Lieutenant's Cadet badge as well as issue Number 2 Dress.